 Also, please note that we're currently working on redesigning our college website and we should have all of our summer interns' presentations available by October 15th at the very latest.
 For now, you can however check out air.mozilla.com on Wednesday, Thursday and Friday of this week (09/15-16-17) at 1pm PST to watch some live presentations of our interns (yes, we still do have interns in our office!).

+Over the years, Mozilla went from hiring only a handful of interns to now having over 30 students during the summer.
+They come from different academic backgrounds and different countries, with the shared objective of improving the web.
+At Mozilla, our goal is to expose the students to our open source environment, and therefore demonstrate the importance of a community driven project.
 What Mozilla offers is more than a summer internship: it's an open invitation to becoming a meaningful contributor to the project.
 And when we say that your work matters, we actually mean it.
 Let's take the recent release of Firefox 3.6 for example.
 All of our 2009 engineering interns actually committed code that became part of Firefox 3.6!
 Where else can you say that your work positively impacted more than 350 million users?

 But don't take my words for it, go to our interns website and check out our interns presentations.